graphql-aspnet/graphql-aspnet.github.io/docs/advanced/graph-action-results.md

         Donut donut = null;
         // ...

+        // highlight-start
         // return the donut directly!
         return donut;
+        // highlight-end
     }
 }
 ```

-You can either return the data itself or some alternate `IActionResult` to tell ASP.NET how to render a response.
+> You can either return the data itself or some alternate `IActionResult` to tell ASP.NET how to render a response.

 Some common ASP.NET action results: